 What is a KVM?

-KVM switches allow a user to control multiple computers from one or more sets of keyboards, video monitors, and mice.
-KVM can vastly improve your efficiency, keep your PC’s safe and secure, and de-clutter workstation desks – all great benefits unless you choose a KVM that doesn’t support the features that today’s users demand.
+KVM switches allow users to control multiple computers from one or more sets of keyboards, video monitors, and mice.
+KVMs can greatly increase your efficiency, keep your computers secure, and reduce workstation desktop clutter - all of these benefits, unless the KVM you choose does not support the features required by today's users.

-One of the key features that is rare to find on KVM solutions is the ability to manage HDCP.
+The ability to manage HDCP is one of the key features that is rare to find on KVM solutions.

-Although not common place in the KVM environment, HDCP touches many parts of our world and is a technology that your next KVM system needs to master without doubt!
-The alternative is to heavily restrict the interoperability of your business systems across your network.
+Although not common in KVM environments, HDCP touches many parts of our world and is a technology that your next KVM system will need to master, no doubt about it!
+The alternative is to severely limit the interoperability of your business systems in your network.

 What is HDCP?